Ai Accountant

 Most teams split tickets and disputes, which doubles work and confuses customers.
 Fix it with integration.

-• Unified tracking, helpdesk tickets create parallel dispute entries in finance automatically.
+• Unified tracking: helpdesk tickets create parallel dispute entries in finance automatically.

-• Translation layer, map customer language, charged twice, to accounting reason codes, duplicate billing.
+• Translation layer: map customer language ("charged twice") to accounting reason codes ("duplicate billing").

-• Closed loop communication, finance actions update tickets, customer service closures update disputes.
+• Closed loop communication: finance actions update tickets, customer service closures update disputes.

-• Status sync, holds, approvals, and requests stay consistent across systems.
+• Status sync: holds, approvals, and requests stay consistent across systems.

-Process Blueprint, From Dispute Intake to Resolution
+Process Blueprint: From Dispute Intake to Resolution

-Step 1, Standardized intake
+Step 1: Standardized intake

 Capture invoice ID, GSTIN, reason code, amount split into tax and base, evidence, and payment references if partials are involved.

-Step 2, Validation and triage
+Step 2: Validation and triage

 Validate evidence, check bank references, confirm invoice details, prioritize and route.
+With PFMS integrated bank reconciliation, short payments are auto detected within 24 to 48 hours.

-Step 3, Cross functional collaboration
+Step 3: Cross functional collaboration

-Step 4, Investigation and decisions
+Step 4: Investigation and decisions

-Step 5, Financial posting
+Step 5: Financial posting

-Step 6, Customer communication and closure
+Step 6: Customer communication and closure

 Send credit notes, explain rejections with evidence, confirm adjustments and next steps.

-Step 7, Reconciliation
+Step 7: Reconciliation

 Essential Metrics and KPIs for Dispute Management

-• Dispute creation rate, track by month and segment.
+• Dispute creation rate: track by month and segment.

-• Time to first response, faster for GST items, measured by type.
+• Time to first response: faster for GST items, measured by type.

-• Average resolution time, monitor by reason code to catch bottlenecks.
+• Average resolution time: monitor by reason code to catch bottlenecks.

-• Recovery rate, disputed versus realized amounts.
+• Recovery rate: disputed versus realized amounts.

-• Reopen rate, test resolution quality.
+• Reopen rate: test resolution quality.

 India Specific Compliance and Audit Considerations